 General Information about Documentation

-At SCTCC, it is the student’s responsibility to provide Disability Services current and adequate disability documentation before accommodations are delivered.
+At SCTCC, it is the student’s responsibility to provide Accessibility Services current and adequate accessibility documentation before accommodations are delivered.
 In some cases, new or further assessment by an appropriate professional may be required to determine eligibility.
 The cost of obtaining this documentation is the responsibility of the student.
 A high school IEP (Individual Education Plan) may be submitted for consideration.

 Documentation Guidelines reflect a nationally recognized set of standards as set forth by the professional organization Association of Higher Education And Disability (AHEAD).